cfmack/pRometheus/README.md

 ## Background

-This library currently only uses a in memory adapter and gauges.
+This library currently only uses a in memory adapter with counters or gauges.
 If you would like to contribute and create a redis or other backend, please do.

 ## How to install